techidaily/site-win11-tips/source/_posts/navigating-windows-1110-setup-with-rightful-permissions.md

  The “installer has insufficient privileges” has been reported to occur by users trying to install new versions of software already on their PCs.

  If there’s an older version of the software you can’t install already on your PC, then try uninstalling the preceding version first.
-This guide on[uninstalling software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) includes various methods for removing programs.
+This guide on [uninstalling software in Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) includes various methods for removing programs.

 ![The Uninstall option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/the-uninstall-option.jpg)